AhmedYar45/Nodemcu/README.md

 ## About

-This code contains the implementation of automated fingerprint attendance system using nodemcu.
+This C++ code contains the implementation of automated fingerprint attendance system using nodemcu.
 The uploaded code is deployed on to nodemcu to Enroll the student fingerprints and then marking their attendance by matching their fingerprint images already stored in the database.
 Backend code is done in laravel and is uploaded to github by my other group member Huzaifa.

 ## Installation